MrLawbreaker/Node.js-Twitch-Token-Generator/README.md

 # TwitchAuthPage

 This project is a web application designed to easily get Twitch user access tokens.
 It allows users to log in with their Twitch account and provides a foundation for integrating Twitch API features.
-The application supports both HTTP and HTTPS, with HTTPS recommended for production environments.
+The application supports both HTTP (localhost only) and HTTPS (If certificate files are provided).

 ![grafik](https://github.com/user-attachments/assets/f5baab69-8ffe-4d1d-8d1c-e77e516cb7be)